mebooster/mebooster/README.md

 ## **Overview**

 MEBooster introduces a two-phased approach: an initial bootstrapping phase followed by a constrained gradient backpropagation phase in post-processing.
 This methodology has demonstrated a significant fidelity gain of up to 58.10% in image classification tasks.
-Furthermore, by implementing dual optimizations within the Transformer model, MEBooster achieves remarkable efficiency improvements, including a 26.5x speedup at a sequence length of 512 and an 80% reduction in communication overhead, offering up to a 10x acceleration over current leading private inference frameworks.

 ## **Supported Model Extraction Attacks**